-Catalog Description: Surveys the origin and development of the Texas Constitution; the structure and powers of Texas
+Catalog Description: Surveys the origin and development of the Texas Constitution; the structure and powers of Texas political participation and public policy in Texas.

 Government, including the legislative, executive, and judicial branches; local government; areas of

 Prerequisites: None.
 Co-requisites: None